-Kathleen Gilligan, whose son Palmerston Burk died from suicide by firearm in King County in 2012.
-Source: WSDOH, 2016.
+Kathleen Gilligan, whose son Palmerston Burk died from suicide by firearm in King County in 2012

-Talking About Lethal Means
+3.2 Talking About Lethal Means

-Lethal means assessment is critically important because certain lethal means such as firearms, hanging/suffocation, or jumping from heights provide little opportunity for rescue and have high fatality rates (Stone et al., 2017).
+Lethal means assessment is critically important because certain lethal means such as firearms, hanging/suffocation, or jumping from heights provide little opportunity for rescue and have high fatality rates.
 Implementing lethal means safety, including firearm restrictions, reducing access to poisons and medications associated with overdose, and barriers to jumping from lethal heights, is a means to reduce population-level suicide rates (DVA, DOD, 2019).

 Providers can educate patients and families about safe firearm storage and access, as well as the appropriate storage of alcoholic beverages, prescription drugs, over-the-counter medications, and poisons.
 Providers should talk to patients and caregivers about reducing the stock of medicine to a nonlethal quantity and locking medicines-such as prescription painkillers and benzodiazepines-that are commonly abused.
-This approach can be useful in helping to prevent suicide, as well as unintentional overdoses and substance abuse (HHS, 2012, latest available).
+This approach can be useful in helping to prevent suicide, as well as unintentional overdoses and substance abuse.